RoarkCats/damodpack-1-islands/README.md

 - Do not commit all configs, only new/changed files
 - Do not commit mod jars
 - When updating the modlist, only commit `manifest.json` and `modlist.html` from the modpack export
+  - Be sure you're using the latest modlist before overwriting the file!

 ## Committing Changes
 0. Fetch and/or pull changes from repo before starting